CraigChamberlain/SolarLunarDate/docs/my-calendar.md

 ## The Naming of Months

 Months will be named 0-13.
 I chose 0 as the first month as it will only be a complete month in exceptional circumstances.
 It would be fun to name the final month X for the same reasons.
-However, I will stick with integers as I also like the reference to (the indexing of sequences which begins at 0 in computing and mathematics)[https://en.wikipedia.org/wiki/Zero-based_numbering].
+However, I will stick with integers as I also like the reference to [the indexing of sequences which begins at 0 in computing and mathematics](https://en.wikipedia.org/wiki/Zero-based_numbering).

 ## Lenghth of Month
 The Synodal month is not a whole number of days.
 Therefore the calendar months will have varialble lenghts.